Last Modified: September 20, 2022

 6. Term and Termination.

 6.1 Term of Agreement.
 This EULA will commence on the date you agree to an Order Form with a Solution Partner, and will continue in effect for the term described in such Order Form.
 Except as expressly stated otherwise in the applicable Order Form, each Order Form will automatically renew for subsequent one-year renewal periods unless you, we or the Solution Partner gives written notice of non-renewal at least sixty (60) days prior to the end of the then-current term.
-Hootsuite reserves the right to increase the fees for Enterprise Services and/or Partner Services on renewal by giving you written notice thereof (which notice may be given by email) provided that you (or the Solution Partner) will have at least thirty (30) days thereafter to give us written notice to opt out of any applicable automatic renewal.
+Hootsuite reserves the right to increase the fees for Enterprise Services and/or Partner Services on renewal by giving you written notice thereof (which notice may be given by email) provided that if Hootsuite gives you (or the Solution Partner) such notice less than ninety (90) days prior to the end of then-current term, you (or the Solution Partner) will have thirty (30) days thereafter to give us written notice to opt out of any applicable automatic renewal.
 Notwithstanding the foregoing, in no event shall the term of this Agreement or any Order Form exceed the term agreed to in writing between Hootsuite and the Solution Partner for your account.

 6.2 Termination for Cause.
 A party may terminate this Agreement for cause (a) immediately if the other party has failed to cure a material breach within thirty (30) days of receiving written notice of that material breach from the other party; or (b) immediately if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation, or assignment for the benefit of creditors.